connectitnet/powerdns-for-docker/README.md

   -e PDNS_disable_axfr=yes \
   -e PDNS_allow_notify_from=172.5.0.20 \
   -e SUPERMASTER_IPS=172.5.0.20 \
-  connectitnet/pdns-
-  sql
+  connectitnet/pdns
 ```

 ## pdns-recursor

 Docker image with [PowerDNS 4.1.x recursor](https://www.powerdns.com/).

 PowerDNS recursor is configurable via env vars.
-Every variable starting with `PDNS_` will be inserted into `/etc/pdns/recursor.conf` conf file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-`.
+Every variable starting with `PDNS_` will be inserted into `/etc/pdns/recursor.conf` configuration file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-`.
 For example, from above sql config, `PDNS_gmysql_host=sql` will become `gsql-host=sql` in `/etc/pdns/recursor.conf` file.
 This way, you can configure PowerDNS recursor any way you need within a `docker run` command.

 You can find [here](https://doc.powerdns.com/md/recursor/settings/) all available settings.